 In an ideal situation, you would use any flooring for your basement.
-You read this article because you are in the processing of choosing the right product or material for your basement.
+You read this article because you are in the process of choosing the right product or material for your basement.
 Unlike above-grade premises, basements are usually exposed to hidden moisture— the source of mold.
 Moreover, since basements are the bottom point in the house, there is the accumulation point for flooding from water heaters, dishwashers, water supply pipes, etc.

-Firstly, basement flooring doesn’t work by the common rules of flooring.
+Firstly, basement flooring doesn’t work by the ordinary rules of flooring.
 Secondly, basement flooring might lixiviate residual moisture in the vapor’s form through its closeness to the ground.
-There are other ways that water can inject your basement.
+There are other ways that water can inject into your basement.
 Moreover, in massive rains, basements can be the epicenter of the flooding that we are all scared of and keep the insurance companies in the business.
 As a matter of fact, moisture is the primary concern with basement floors.
-So let’s find out how to avoid it and what are the best options for your cellar.
+So let’s find out how to avoid it and the best options for your cellar.

 Ground-level Floors Basics

 Surely, the ground-level floor doesn’t refer to standard and economical flooring.
 On the other hand, all the above-grade flooring is safe from moisture migration and the most normal flood occurrence.
 Furthermore, everything below grade level risks mild flooding and water vapor damage.